samanthalgibson/ownCloud-quickstart/Install_and_configure_an_ownCloud_server.md

 ```

 ### Verify Installation
-When the process completes, check all the containers have successfully started by running `docker-compose ps` If the containers are all working correctly, you should expect to see output similar to what is below:
+When the process completes, check all the containers have successfully started by running `docker-compose ps`.
+If the containers are all working correctly, you should expect to see output similar to what is below:

 ![](./images/docker_verify_installation.PNG)

-In the image you can see that the Database, ownCloud, and Redis containers are running and that ownCloud is accessible via port 8080 on the host machine.
+In the image you can see that the database, ownCloud, and Redis containers are running and that ownCloud is accessible via port 8080 on the host machine.

 It can take a few minutes for ownCloud to be fully functional even when all containers are running.
 You can run `docker-compose logs --follow owncloud` to see if there are significant amounts of information logging to the console, if there is then wait for this to slow down before attempting access to the web UI.